ajcooke/DemoWorks/README.md

 # DemoWorks
 Collection of demo apps in various states of completion

-Property of Alan Cooke, Technical Leader for Ireland Sales team
+Property of Alan Cooke, Technical Leader for Ireland Sales team.

+2017